 The deputy crown prince, who is chairman of Saudi Arabia’s Council for Economic and Development Affairs which drafted Vision 2030, has indicated that the changes go hand-in-hand with social transformation in the ultra-conservative kingdom.

 “Our vision is a tolerant country, with Islam as its constitution and moderation as its method,” he declared.

-Bin Salman and the rest of the country's rulers are also having to grapple with other challenges that have little to do with Vision 2030, such as where President-elect Donald Trump will take the U.S.'s longstanding alliance with the kingdom.
+Bin Salman and the rest of the country’s rulers are also having to grapple with other challenges that have little to do with Vision 2030, such as where President-elect Donald Trump will take America's longstanding alliance with the kingdom.